-Packard Health offers a uniquely integrated model of health care that combines primary care, mental health care, health promotion, and disease management programs in one comprehensive family practice setting.
+Packard Health offers a uniquely integrated model of health care that combines primary care, prenatal care, mental health care, health promotion, and disease management programs in one comprehensive family practice setting.
 We establish ongoing relationships with our patients to help each individual achieve his/her fullest health potential, not just to treat an illness or ailment.

 Our services include: